Karvel/GeekWise-JS1/README.md

 # GeekWise-JS1
-A combined repository for all GeekWise JavaScript I projects.
+A combined repository for all of my GeekWise JavaScript I projects.